danhalligan-hx/quarto-test/README.md

 Thus this provides a self contained reproducible template for performing and reporting ad hoc analyses.

+Analyses are performed within a docker container (with R / jupyter installed), and output is stored in `_freeze`.
+It is then possible to publish easily, either outside of the container or via a CI pipeline (here implemented for github pages).

 More sophisticated hosting could be explored if e.g. database backends are required to display information.

 ## Running